missionpinball/mpf-gmc/addons/mpf-show-creator/README.md

 # Installation and Setup

-To use this tool, you will need an image of your playfield and the Godot editor version 4.2 or later (download from [godotengine.org](https://godotengine.org))
+To use this tool, you will need an image of your playfield and the Godot editor version 4.2 or later (download from [godotengine.org](https://godotengine.org)).

+Download a ZIP of this repository from the [main repository page](https://github.com/missionpinball/mpf-gmc) by clicking the green **Code** button and *Download ZIP*.
+Extract the ZIP file in a convenient location.

+> **Note**
+Your playfield image should be between 600-1000 pixels wide, for ease of use.
+Smaller and it may be difficult to get precise positioning; larger and you'll spend a lot of time zooming and scrolling.
+If your image is named `playfield.png` or `playfield.jpg` (all lowercase), that will save you a step down the road.

 ## Create your Project

+Open the Godot editor and create a new Godot project.

+> **Warning**
+If you are using MPF and GMC, *do* ***not*** *use Show Creator in your main GMC project*.
+Create a separate project for Show Creator.

-Create a new Godot project (do *not* use your main GMC project) and under Project Settings, turn on the *Advanced Settings* toggle.
+Open your new project and in the **Project** under Project Settings, turn on the *Advanced Settings* toggle in the upper right.
 Configure the following options:

 **Display > Window > Size**
 * Viewport Width: the width of your playfield image